 Porcelain Veneers

-Porcelain veneers are thin ceramic shells that the cosmetic dentist will bond to the front of the tooth.
-They are custom-created to fit over each tooth to hide yellow teeth, stains, and any discoloration.
+Veneers are thin ceramic shells that the cosmetic dentist will bond to the front of the tooth.
+They’re custom-created to fit over each tooth to hide yellow teeth, stains, and any discoloration.
 You can learn more about the difference between teeth whitening and veneers by visiting Teeth Whitening vs. Porcelain Veneers.

 Tooth Bonding